-This privacy policy explains how we collect, use, and protect your personal information when you visit our website, use our online tools, or receive treatment at a TFP Fertility clinic in Netherlands.
-It outlines your data rights under GDPR, how long we keep your data, and who to contact if you have questions or concerns.
+This Privacy Policy explains how we collect, use, and protect your personal information when you visit our website, use our online tools, or receive treatment at a TFP Fertility clinic in Poland.
+It outlines your data rights under the General Data Protection Regulation (GDPR), how long we keep your data, and who to contact if you have any questions or concerns.

 At TFP, we value your trust and confidence.
-This privacy policy explains what types of personal information will be gathered when you visit TFP's website, how we keep it secure, and how this information will be used.
-We are committed to being transparent and ensuring the protection of your privacy.
+This Privacy Policy explains what types of personal information are collected when you visit the TFP website, how we keep it secure, and how this information is used.
+We are committed to full transparency and to ensuring the highest level of protection for your privacy.

 This policy applies to all company web pages under www.tfp-fertility.com.